 Following a career as a Corporate Trainer for Bank of America, I earned my doctorate in clinical psychology from The Wright Institute in Berkeley, CA. My training and education has been diverse, including education in psychoanalysis, neuropsychology, cross-cultural awareness and sensitivity, severe mental illness, health psychology, and psychodynamic psychotherapy.
 My past clinical experience and training included a post-doctoral fellowship with Pacific Forensic Psychology Associates, Inc. providing mandated, outpatient psychotherapy to High Risk Sex Offenders and other individuals released from incarceration; an internship at California Pacific Medical Center Department of Psychiatry providing individual, couple, and group psychotherapy to individuals with chronic mental illness; psychotherapy with college students at Mills College; as well as clinical positions at The Wright Institute Clinic, Cleo Eulau Center, San Francisco Child Abuse Prevention Center, and the Pop Wuj Medical Clinic in Quetzaltenango, Guatemala.
 I was an Assistant Professor in the Clinical Psychology Department at Notre Dame de Namur University in Belmont, CA, where I also served as Director of Clinical Training.

-My professional interests include the challenges faced by LGBTQ individuals of color, including internalized racism and internalized heteronormativity; as well as reproductive mental health, including subfertility and assisted reproductive technologies, adoption, and perinatal and postnatal depression, and transitions to parenthood and attachment.
-I am interested in studying how social ideals of control and hyper-achievement influence women’s experience with subfertility and personal identity.
+My professional interests include the challenges faced by LGBTQ individuals of color, including internalized racism and internalized heteronormativity, heterosexism, and homophobia.
 I am also interested in adjustment and isolation in first generation college students of color, particularly in how those students face challenges in unfamiliar academic terrain and meet peer and institutional microaggressions as well as overt racism and prejudice in social media and online peer networks, and am hopeful to establish more mentor programs to support these students.

 I am currently working on an edited anthology of the experiences of first generation college students that have successfully completed undergraduate and graduate degrees.